Writer’s Guidelines

 SUBMITTING YOUR WORK

-1. Please send your article via email to submissions@wncwoman.com as an attached Word document or directly in the email.
+1. Please send your article via email to [email protected] as an attached Word document or directly in the email.

 2. At this time we are not able to pay our writers.
 We want the rights to print your work and have it online, but otherwise, because we are not paying, we do not assume ownership—it is yours to do with as you will after it is published in WNC WOMAN.
 If it is later published elsewhere, we simply ask that at the end you say “First published in WNC WOMAN” and the date.

 3. Even if we express interest in your work and say we intend to publish it, we never know until the very last minute if it will fit in print in a particular month… it may not fit until several months later; we will let you know once the final version goes to the printer.
-If you decide not to wait but prefer to submit the article elsewhere, just let us know via email.

 4. Please put the word SUBMISSION as the first word in the subject line; this helps us retrieve relevant emails easily.

-5. The deadline is the first of the month AT LEAST ONE, PREFERABLY TWO MONTHS in advance.
+6. The deadline is the first of the month AT LEAST ONE, PREFERABLY TWO MONTHS in advance.
 For example, we need to receive an article for the January issue by December 1st, hopefully November 1st.
 We may possibly take work closer to the publication date, so email to ask if you are working on something but won’t have it by the two-month deadline… but the FINAL deadline is the first of the month prior to publication.
 We will give priority to those articles submitted earliest, all things being equal.

 UPCOMING THEMES